ehmicky/autoserver/docs/usage.md

 Here we used the `INSTRUCTION` `run`, but any `INSTRUCTION` can be used.

-Options are directly passed as an object parameter.
+Options are directly passed as an object argument.

 Every instruction throws a [standard exception](error.md#exceptions) if it fails.